 More classic works of art can be discovered—also free of charge—at the Walters Art Museum, which proudly boasts 55 centuries of art from around the world.
 The museum celebrates its 80th anniversary this year with the special exhibition "From Rye to Raphael: The Walters Story."
 It traces the journey of William T. Walters and his son, Henry, two of America's greatest art collectors.
 A series of lectures and special events are also part of the anniversary celebration.
 Plan a visit on a Sunday to take part in free walking tours of specific sections of the collection, hosted by a museum-trained docent.
 At the Walters, you can not only see great works of art, you can also make them yourself!
 Drop by the Drop-In Art activities events on Saturdays and Sundays to participate.

-On the other side of the high art coin is Baltimore’s American Visionary Art Museum, which displays original works of art created by self-taught artists.
+On the other side of the high art coin is Baltimore’s American Visionary Art Museum, which displays original works of art created by self-taught artists and Baltimore makers.
 With a permanent rotating collection of more than 4,000 pieces, special exhibitions, a unique place to grab a bite in Mr. Rain’s Fun House and a stop at the amazing gift shop, Sideshow, a visit to the AVAM makes for truly a grand day out.

 Family-Friendly Museums in Baltimore